andrei-tatar/nora-service/README.md

  - Create a new Firebase Project and name it accordingly.
  - Navigate to Project Overview - Project Settings - General and create a new web app.
  - Navigate to Project Overview - Project Settings - Service Accounts and generate new private key
- - Navigate to Develop - Authentication - Users - Set up sign-in method - Google - enable - check that Web SDK configuration is filled in.
+ - Navigate to Sidebar - Authentication - Sign-in method - Google - enable - check that Web SDK configuration is filled in.
+ - Navigate to Sidebar - Authentication - Authorized domains - add heroku app to the list, e.g. https://XXXXXXXXX.herokuapp.com
  - Keep this browser tab open

 ## Google Api Console